There are several integral parts of a solid, strong game. One of the most

 Whoever gossips, 'The Lakers really sucked last night!'

 Whoever gossips, 'I gotta go.
-My mom's being a bitch.'
+My wife's being a bitch.'

-Unless you're talking about your mother on the MUD, same as above.
+Unless you're talking about your wife in the MUD, same as above.
+You're free to

 Whoever gossips, 'Anyone have a warrior 2.char?
 I need someone buff.'